With 2019 coming to a close, now is the time for private foundations to think about their year-end tax strategies.

 The requirements for treatment as a conduit foundation must be met on an annual basis, and the foundation must have no undistributed income remaining for the tax year in which the status is applied.

-Moss Adams provides a range of services for not-for-profits that can help address tax compliance and consulting issues.
-A private foundation planning analysis capable of looking up to 20 years into the future and can help you plan for you for your minimum distribution requirements.
+Moss Adams provides a range of services to not-for-profits that can help address tax compliance and consulting issues.
+A private foundation planning analysis is capable of looking up to 20 years into the future and can help you plan for you for your minimum distribution requirements.

-- Gain insight on what it will take, based on your foundation’s goals, to meet payout requirements, reduce your excise tax burden to the lower 1% rate, and comply with applicable regulations
+- Gain insight into what it will take, based on your foundation’s goals, to meet payout requirements, reduce your excise tax burden to the lower 1% rate, and comply with applicable regulations

 - Run minimum distribution requirement estimates based on a variety of selection criteria, such as investment return rates or large contributions to the foundation